bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @james-j-obrien, @jakobhellermann, @Suficio</div>

-In bevy ECS, queries use a type DSL.
+In Bevy's ECS, queries use a type-powered DSL.
 The full type of the query — meaning: what component to access, which filter to use — must be specified at compile time.

-Sometimes, we don't know what the query accesses at compile time.
+Sometimes, we can't easily know what data the query wants to access at compile time.
 A UI with a dynamic list filtering by component, bindings for a scripting language, _entity relationships_ (more on this later), all of those, are impossible to accomplish without creating queries at runtime.